 All of our classes are taught by fully qualified native speakers and our lessons are completely flexible, so you can learn as and when it suits you.
-Moreover, we provide our students with official certificates, which are recognised and accepted by employers all across the globe.
+Moreover, we provide our students with official certificates, which are recognized and accepted by employers all across the globe.

-Business German Words:
+Business German words:

 - der Geschäftsmann – the businessman

 - die Geschäftsfrau – the business woman

 - der Vorstand – the board of directors

 - die Akten – the files

 Personal titles in German: